Carreau/ipython-wiki/Extensions Index.md

 [Example Screenshot](https://raw.githubusercontent.com/benjaminaschultz/base16-ipython-matplotlibrc/master/eighties_dark.png)

 ## Brythonmagic
-Enable the possibility to use Brython in the notebook so you can interact with the notebook or use javascript libraries without having to write [much] javascript.
+Enables the possibility to use Brython in the notebook so you can interact with the notebook or use javascript libraries without having to write [much] javascript.

 [Homepage](https://github.com/kikocorreoso/brythonmagic)